warpstreamlabs/charts/charts/warpstream-agent/README.md

 - **Authentication**: How will your clients securely connect with your WarpStream cluster?

 ### Networking

-As with any Kubernetes deployment, there are a variety of network topologies available, but two will be highlighted here.
+As with any Kubernetes deployment, there are a variety of network topologies available, but two will be highlighted here:

-1. **Direct Route** (recommended) - a network route exists for clients to connect directly with each pod
+1. **Direct Route** (recommended) - A network route exists for clients to connect directly with each pod

    In this scenario, the deployment utilizes the built-in load-balancing provided by the WarpStream Service Discovery to round-robin client connections to the available pods.
 Learn more about WarpStream's custom service discovery in the [Service Discovery](https://docs.warpstream.com/warpstream/overview/architecture/service-discovery#kafka-service-discovery) documentation.
 In this configuration, each pod will need to be reachable from the clients via the internal IP which it advertises as part of the Service Discovery process.

-2. **Load Balancer/Proxy** - clients connect to the agents via a traditional network load balancer or proxy
+2. **Load Balancer/Proxy** - Clients connect to the agents via a traditional network load balancer or proxy

    In this scenario, because the WarpStream agents are entirely stateless, they can be deployed behind a network load balancer.
 This means clients only need to be able to reach the load balancer.
 The key to this configuration is that all agents need to advertise the hostname or IP of the load balancer instead of their local IP.
 Read more about this option [here](https://docs.warpstream.com/warpstream/byoc/advanced-agent-deployment-options/configure-warpstream-agent-within-a-container-or-behind-a-proxy).

 ### Scaling

 WarpStream clusters can auto-scale easily due to the stateless nature of agents.
 The recommendation is to auto-scale based on CPU usage with a 50% average usage target.
 Auto-scaling is disabled by default in the Helm chart (3 replicas are used instead).
 See `autoscaling` in [values.yaml](values.yaml) for the available options.

 ### Object Storage Access

 WarpStream agents rely on object storage as opposed to local disks.
 This means each pod needs permissions to access your object storage bucket.
 Configuration varies depending on your cloud provider.
 See [Object Storage Configuration](https://docs.warpstream.com/warpstream/byoc/deploy/different-object-stores) for more details.

 Other useful references: